vasu31dev/playwright-ts-template/README.md

   - [Debugging](https://playwright.dev/docs/debug)

 In addition to these, Playwright also recommends following certain best practices.
 You can find more details in the [Playwright Best Practices documentation](https://playwright.dev/docs/best-practices)

+## FAQs

+Please refer to the [FAQ documentation](#docs/Utilities.md#elementutils) for questions about dependencies, libraries, utilities and errors.

 ## Contribution guide